Gbgourav/library_management_system/README.md

 ### This is the library management system.
 Its a website to register book records from the users and Admin can access user data by using CRUD API's.
-I used ViweSet classes to perform API funcations.
+I used ViewSet classes to perform API funcations.
 I created register, login and logout page for user and admin as well.
 I used HTML,CSS,BOOTSTRAP in frontend.

 #### The Admin protal username is "superuser" and password is "superuser"